flags/MacroPad/readme.md

 ## Use

-First, ensure you have the `evdev` Python module installed via `pip` or your distro's package manager.
+First, ensure you have the `pytho-evdev` module installed via `pip` or your distro's package manager.
 In Arch Linux, use `python-evdev`.

 Clone this repo to a directory of your choosing, then run: